 Core Competencies of Public Interest Communication

-Graduates of the Public Interest Communication master’s specialization will be able to:
+Graduates of the Public Interest Communication master’s concentration will be able to:

 Core Courses of Public Interest Communication

-With an Master of Arts in Mass Communication with a specialization in Public Interest Communication degree, you’re ready for management positions in any entity that provides an essential communications contribution to driving social change.
-These may include: private foundations, nonprofits and international relief organizations, public relations and advertising agencies and corporations engaged in social responsibility and advocacy efforts.
+With a Master of Arts in Mass Communication with a concentration in Public Interest Communication degree, you’re ready for management positions in any entity that provides an essential communications contribution to driving social change.
+These may include private foundations, nonprofits and international relief organizations, public relations and advertising agencies and corporations engaged in social responsibility and advocacy efforts.

 The online aspect of the MAMC program provided the flexibility I needed to continue my job and earn my graduate degree at the same time.
 Overall, I found my experience in UF’s College of Journalism and Communications to be both stimulating and rewarding.
 The knowledge I have gained from my interactions with students and professors in the program has been invaluable to my professional growth.
 If it weren’t for the foundation I received from the University of Florida, I wouldn’t have my dream job today.Kimberly Devitt